p1gvo1ce/orion_bot/README.md

 - design of notifications for company search
 - display in the search notification of server participants with the same activity within the last 10 minutes
 - Create party search from private channel with no activity
+- Automatically adding game roles to server members from Discord activity (if such a role exists)
+- Automatically creating roles from top X activities in the guild

 In development:
 - Creating a system for logging events on the server (